 - Store of value: Increasingly BTC is seen as a ‘digital gold’, for storing and maintaining wealth.
 This is becoming increasingly important as governments and central banks tackle high inflation and quantitative easing (QE).

 - Peer-to-peer monetary system and currency: BTC can be used to buy and sell goods and services or send value between 2 parties.
 BTC is fundamentally an open-source, peer-to-peer monetary system.

-- Money free from censorship or tampering: Banks and governments are unable to control an individual’s Bitcoin (as long as it is self-custodied).
+- Money free from censorship or tampering: Banks and governments are unable to control an individual’s Bitcoin (as long as it’s self-custodied).

 Collective Shift Analysis

-To see Collective Shift’s analysis, sign up or try our free trial today!
+To see Collective Shift’s analysis, sign up for Insider or Pro!